garciart/custom-tensorflow-dataset/README.md

 <img src="image00.png" alt="" class="border img-fluid" />
 <hr>
 <h2>Overview</h2>
 <p>During our internships at NASA's Langley Research Center, one of our mentors, Tina, asked us to help her out on a project: an acronym disambiguation system.
-She's absolutely right; acronyms are a pain in the a** when you are trying to learn about something really dense in a hurry (yay, grad school!).
+She's right about the need; acronyms are a pain in the a** when you are trying to learn about something really dense in a hurry (yay, grad school!).
 Plus, when I was in the military, I remember the "glazed-eye look" that would appear on my friends and family's faces when I broke into an acronym-filled story.
 I'm worse; you break out the acronyms with me, and I fall asleep!</p>
 <p>One of my fellow Sherpas, Wesley, got pretty far using IBM Watson and the Natural Language Toolkit (NLTK) Project.
 Here's my take on Tina's project using TensorFlow.js.
 In a nutshell, it replaces the Iris dataset with words that can be abbreviated using "CSS".
 Since this is only a proof of concept, I limited the dataset to CSS acronyms that had at least 3000 results in a regular Google search and at least one appearance in Google Scholar (another mentor, Cory, compiled a list of acronyms used by NASA, including "CSS", but I didn't keep them <i class="far fa-frown"></i>):</p>
 <div style="margin: auto;">
 <table class="table table-striped">